pippim/pippim.github.io/mt.md

 Any timers with a duration of "`0`" will not be displayed in the progress bars.

-You can key in the Duration directly or, click the <kbd>+</kbd>
+You can key in the Duration number directly.
+Or, click
-button to increment by a value of 1.
-You can also click the
+<kbd>+</kbd> to increment by a value of 1 and, click
 <kbd>-</kbd> to decrement by a value of 1.

 In this example the first Alias is "`Wash`" and the Duration is